Tonsillitis is more common in children and teenagers, but there is nothing that prevents adults from getting it.

 - bad breath

 Children and teenagers are more likely than adults to get tonsillitis, including that due to group A Streptococcus.
-According to the Centers for Disease Control and Prevention (CDC), only about 1 in 10 adults with a sore throat actually have strep throat.
+According to the Centers for Disease Control and Prevention (CDC), only about

 As tonsillitis is more common in children and also very contagious, the factors that place adults at higher risk of developing it include: